Akshaygarg034/R2_Frontend/README.md

 # Role-Based MERN Web Application

-This project is a role-based web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It implements a flexible user role system with three distinct roles: user, admin, and superadmin.
+A role-based web application built using the MERN stack (MongoDB, Express.js, React, Node.js) which implements a flexible user role system with three distinct roles: user, admin, and superadmin.
 Each role has different levels of access and permissions to manage notes and users.

 ## Key Features
  ### User Roles: